 This guide will walk you through how to take out a student loan for college and provide you with tips to understand your repayment options and help you lower your monthly payments.

-If you’re someone who has already graduated college and are struggling with your student debt, this might be advice you wish you had gotten earlier.
+If you’re someone who has already graduated from college and are struggling with your student debt, this might be advice you wish you had gotten earlier.

 Not to worry — you can still use this guide to help you put together a budget, and learn ways to manage your debt.